Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 == Acknowledgments

-This guide builds on decades of research in abstract interpretation, pioneered by Patrick and Radhia Cousot, and symbolic verification using BDDs, advanced by Randal Bryant and many others.
+This guide builds on decades of research in abstract interpretation (pioneered by Patrick and Radhia Cousot) and symbolic verification using BDDs (advanced by Randal Bryant and many others).
-This work builds on decades of research in formal methods and program analysis.
-The foundations come from pioneers like Patrick Cousot, Radhia Cousot, Randal Bryant, and countless others who developed the theory and practice of abstract interpretation and BDDs.

 The bdd-rs library and this guide are open-source projects, welcoming contributions from the community.
 Thank you to everyone who has contributed code, feedback, and insights.